 AARCH’s gallery has been made possible by the generosity of the Clayton Family and our members.
-Located on two levels of the historic Horse Nail Factory office building, the artwork on display is complimented by the gallery’s distinct architecture, space, and natural light.
-Open hours are Monday through Friday, 8am – 4pm or by arrangement.
+Located on the lower level of the historic Horse Nail Factory office building, the artwork on display is complimented by the gallery’s distinct architecture, space, and natural light.

 The Gallery is located at 1745 Main Street in Keeseville.